Running a Palo Alto AYSO Soccer Tryout

 Selecting a Team

 It is very important to form the team quickly as soon as the tryouts are completed.
 Players and Parents should not be left wondering if they are included, or will get informed.
-We must inform every players' family of their tryout results within 48 hours of completing the final tryout.
+Our goal is to send out the initial invitations within 2 days of the conclusion of the second scheduled tryout.

 National Games may also have an impact on team selection in those years when we have teams going to the Games.
 Players willing to commit to the Games may be shown some priority.

 The player assessments and rankings are available online for you to view.
 You compose and submit a proposed roster, with alternate picks in case the primary picks do not accept.
-Only players who have turned in Parent & Player Commitment Forms can be considered.
-Your proposal is reviewed by the Program Producer, RCA, or RC.
-The proposal must be submitted for review within 48 hours of the finish of tryouts.
-The proposal will be approved outright if it matches the ranking from the tryout 3rd party assessors.
+The proposal should be submitted for review within 48 hours of the finish of tryouts.
+The proposal will be approved outright if it matches the ranking from the 3rd party assessors.
 If it varies from that ranking, an explanation must be provided with the proposal.
 A well formed proposal will be approved quickly, and you can then proceed to issue player invitations.
 Your proposal should be an email sent from your regional account to email@example.com, firstname.lastname@example.org and either email@example.com or firstname.lastname@example.org, depending on which season the tryouts were for.

 Procedure for Player Invitations